 The next two chapters focus on the plants and animals with which the Romans surrounded themselves, touching on the disciplines of archaeobotany and zooarchaeology.
 Marijke van der Veen focuses on food plants, as archaeological dig sites are often rich in plant remains.
 This record can tell us how food went from farm to fork and, importantly, provides details of the mundane but important daily chores of food production, preparation, and consumption.
 Something which written sources are often mute about.
 Michael MacKinnon similarly looks at animal remains in the archaeological record and how these can answer questions such as: Where did animals originate and end up?
 What did they eat?
 What animals do these bones even belong to?
 (Fragmentary bones alone are not always enough to determine identity, DNA analysis might be needed.)
 And animal remains can be used to buttress the chronology of other events.

 The last four chapters, then, deal with human skeletal remains.
-From my reviews of Evolution’s Bite and The Tales Teeth Tell I have learned what teeth can reveal about diet and disease, but bones can be used to answer many questions.
-Determining sex and age-at-death are two basic questions you would like to see answered when finding skeletal remains but is not straightforward, as a team of five authors here explains.
+From my reviews of Evolution’s Bite and The Tales Teeth Tell I have learned what teeth can reveal about diet and disease, but bones, too, can be used to answer many questions.
+Determining sex and age-at-death are two basic questions you would like to see answered when finding skeletal remains but are not straightforward, as a team of five authors here explains.
 Bones can furthermore reveal signs of disease (abovementioned palaeopathology), overall health and condition, diet, and workload or occupational tasks.
 The chapter on human growth and stature is possibly the only one that reports an analysis as the authors compare two different methods of determining a person’s stature from skeletal remains.

 “Hopefully, even obstinate classicists and historians who […] sometimes distrust these novel methods might find this book an eye-opener.”